cnunciato/buildkite-sdk/README.md

     -   Pushes the commit and tags to GitHub, triggering the `publish` task
     -   Creates a new GitHub release

-    If for some reason the Buildkite publish job doesn't complete successfully, you can run some or all publish tasks manually by exporting the applicable environment variables (again, see below), then running:
+    If for some reason the Buildkite publish job doesn't finish successfully, you can run some or all publish tasks from your local machine by exporting the applicable environment variables (again, see below), then running:

     ```bash
     npm run clean